Our work in Scotland

 The team in Scotland deliver Bowel Health and Screening Training across the country and can tailor the training to suit a range of audiences.
-Recently the team have delivered to Macmillan Library Volunteers in Glasgow, MEHIS Community Link workers in Edinburgh, Health Improvement professionals from NHS Highlands and Islands, Learning Disability practitioners from NHS Highlands and Islands as well as a Masterclass for GPs in Edinburgh.
+Previously, the team have delivered to a wide range of healthcare professionals including Community Link workers from the Minority Ethnic Health Inclusion Service in Edinburgh, Health Improvement professionals from NHS Highlands and Islands, Macmillan Library Volunteers in Glasgow, and a Masterclass for GPs in Edinburgh.

 Our training showcase document shows the depth and reach of our training work across the UK.